erenahmetyesiltas/CSE3063F24P1_GRP17/README.md

 ## Iteration 2 Plans

 ### Objectives
+- Rearrange the Iteration 1.
+Rewrite database and write controller class for main.
 - Introduce and implement the **Department Scheduler** role.
 - Add **time slot and classroom assignment** for course sections.
 - Implement **conflict detection** for: